ferrous-systems/rust-training/training-slides/src/using-cargo.md

 * **Complete API documentation for the whole Rust ecosystem**
 * Automatically publishes API documentation for every version of every crate on Crates.io
 * Documentation for old versions stays up, too.
 Easy to switch between versions.
-* Links across packages just work
+* Links across crates just work

 ## Other kinds of dependencies